KennyjonesSec-Ops/threat-hunting-scenario-tor-/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.4.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "project-threat-" device ran the file `tor-browser-windows-x86_64-portable-14.0.4.exe` from their Downloads folder, using a command that triggered a silent installation.
+Based on the logs returned, at `2025-02-02T20:02:40.0812959Z`, an employee whose account is called "labuser" on the "project-threat-" device ran the file `tor-browser-windows-x86_64-portable-14.0.4.exe` from their Downloads folder, using a command that triggered a silent installation.

 **Query used to locate event:**